piclas-framework/piclas/docs/documentation/userguide/workflow.md

     mpirun -np [no. processors] piclas parameter.ini [DSMC.ini] [restart_file.h5]

-The grid elements are organized along a space-filling curved, which gives a unique one-dimensional element list.
+The grid elements are organized along a space-filling curve, which gives a unique one-dimensional element list.
 In a parallel run, the mesh is simply divided into parts along the space filling curve.
 Thus, domain decomposition is done *fully automatic* and is not limited by e.g. an integer factor between the number of cores and elements.
 The only limitation is that the number of cores may not exceed the number of elements.